ccev/stopwatcher/README.md

 | **`webhook`** | The Discord Webhook edited/new waypoints should get sent to.
 Can also be multiple | Webhook links, `["url.com"]` or `["url.com","url2.com"]` |
 | **`bot_id`** | You Telegram's Bot ID | String, `"8762682"` |
 | **`chat_id`** | You Telegram's Chat ID.
 Can also be multiple.
 (Needs a set `"bot_id"` to work) | Chat IDs, `["24254535"]` or `["4636363","970785"]` |

+## Extras
+### --init / -i
+Fills your cache files with up-to-date data.
+Useful if you want to add a new area to Stop Watcher or haven't ran it in a while.

+### --delete / -d
+Gives a report of all (possibly) removed Portals/Stops/Gyms together with their names, IDs, coordinates and a SQL Query to delete them from your database.
+The way Stop Watcher checks for removed Waypoints is not 100% accurate, so please check before you delete!